Big Sky Country Sunset

 • Familial Status (including children under the age of 18 in the household and pregnancy)

-• Disability (includes requests for accommodations and modifications, and requirements for the design and construction of multi-family housing)
+• Disability (includes requests for reasonable accommodations and modifications, and requirements for the design and construction of covered multi-family housing)

 In addition to the federally protected classes, the Montana Human Rights Act includes: